-Insider tip: An infant crowned lemur was born at the zoo on May 4th of this year.
+Insider tip: An infant crowned lemur was born at the zoo in May 2019.
 Perhaps you can sneak a peek while there.
 Crowned lemurs are classified as endangered by the International Union for Conservation of Nature.
 They are found on the northernmost tip of Madagascar, the only place on Earth where the more than 100 known species of lemur are found.

 It's OK to walk on the wild side at Zoo Atlanta.